kiakamyabi/Hoi4-Brazil-Fixes/README.md

 + Building slot for state gaining Dockyard from 1 to 3.
 !
 From 365 Days to 450.
   ```
+>Simple buff to an industry focus but now with a higher requirement.
+Gives you more flexibility in what focuses to pick.
 _______
 ## South American Joint Military Exercises 🎖️ 🌎 (Focus) [Balance]
   ```diff